How a Business is Divided in a Divorce in Arizona

 Common Discounts in Business Appraisals in a Divorce

-It is incredibly important to understand the various business appraisal methodologies an appraiser may apply.
+It is important to understand the various business appraisal methodologies an appraiser may apply.
 It is also essential to know the different discounts, such as a minority shareholder discount and lack of marketability discount, that may impact the value of the business.

 Many divorce attorneys leave it up to the business appraiser to make an income determination related to a business on their own and to make the valuation decisions on their own.

-Business Valuation Methodologies in a Divorce
+Business Valuation Methodologies in a Divorce in Arizona

 A business appraiser may adopt many different valuation methodologies; depending upon the purpose of the business appraisal.

-An appraiser would use a different valuation method when valuing a business for divorce than he or she would use in an IRS tax case.
+An appraiser would use a different valuation method when valuing a business for a divorce than he or she would use in an IRS tax case.

 Even so, there is not just one business valuation methodology in a divorce case.

-In a nutshell, two primary valuation approaches are used by business appraisers in a divorce in Arizona.
+Generally, there are two primary valuation approaches used by business appraisers in a divorce in Arizona.
+Specifically, the Fair Market Value approach and the Fair Value approach.

 The Business Appraisal Process in an Arizona Divorce